rposcro/tbot-panel/README.md

 ## Start Application

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `npm run start-proxied` to use local dev instance to hit production backend service.

 ## Build